 Welcome back to my Tech Blog!
-This time, I will delve into how Artificial Intelligence (AI) is reshaping the banking industry in ways we once only imagined in science fiction and I invite you all to our next Linkedin Live event on Nov 21st; Powering modern banking with AI.
+This time, I will delve into how Artificial Intelligence (AI) is reshaping the banking industry in ways we once only imagined in science fiction.

 From enhancing security posture and performing automated security tests to analysing Red Team outcomes, AI promises a new era of banking efficiency and innovation.